Last updated January 19, 2021

-- As of August 1, all visitors and returning residents entering MA must follow travel orders including: completing a travel form, producing a negative COVID-19 test result administered up to 72-hours prior to arrival, or quarantining for 14 days.
+- All visitors and returning residents entering MA must follow travel orders including: completing a Massachusetts Travel Form, producing a negative COVID-19 test result administered up to 72-hours prior to arrival, or quarantining for 14 days.
 Failure to comply may result in a $500 per day fine.
 Click here for exemptions and details.

-- Barbershops, hair salons, and personal services such as massage, nail care, skin care, tanning, and makeup services are beginning to reopen.
+- Most Barbershops, hair salons, and personal services such as massage, nail care, skin care, tanning, and makeup services have reopened.
 Check with each proprietor before arrival.

-- Movie theaters and outdoor performance venues, museums, cultural and historical sites; fitness centers and health clubs are opening but call head about reservation policies
+- Check with movie theaters and outdoor performance venues, museums, cultural and historical sites, fitness centers and health clubs about reservation policies.

 Please be prepared to follow these safety guidelines during your visit: